AACSB Business School Alumni Talk Challenges, Triumphs in Leading Social Change

 One clear outcome of the contributions made by both these business leaders and the schools that educated and inspired them is that global society is better today because of their successes.
 Mission met.

-To view a full listing of the Class of 2016 Influential Leaders, visit http://www.aacsb.edu/about/awards/influential-leaders/2016-recipients.
+View a full listing of the class of 2016 class of Influential Leaders to learn more.